Small Family CSA Farm

 Shifts:

-The work on the farm can be challenging.
-We expect the worker shares to show up rain or shine.
-It can be cold, hot or wet.
-There is always work to be done on the farm no matter the weather and the work must get done!
-It can be hot or cold outside and we expect the workers to show up with the hats, pants, shirts and garments required to work in the weather that is forecasted for the day.
+The work on the farm can sometimes be challenging.
+We expect the worker shares to show up rain or shine as there is always work to be done on the farm no matter the weather and the work must get done!
+You will need to show up with the hats, pants, shirts and garments required to work in the weather that is forecasted for the day.
+We recommend bringing a long-sleeved, collared, white cotton shirt shirt, a wide brimmed sun hat, shoes that fully cover your toes (not sandals), and a water bottle.
+If it is raining, bring muck boots, rain slickers and a rain coat.
+While we do try to find projects in the greenhouse or packing shed on rainy days, if it is a harvest day, we must get the harvesting done, even if it is raining.

-No children under the age of 12 that need supervision are allowed to come during your work shift.
+No children under the age of 12 that need supervision are allowed to come during your work shift.garlicharvestcropped

 No dogs.

 You must be in good physical condition to work on the farm.
 Although you may think that you are in good physical condition, after a days work on the farm you may find that you have used muscles that you didn't know you had.
-You may need to lift up to 40-50 lbs.
-We do repetitive motions, it can be monotonous.
+You may need to lift up to 40 lbs.
+We do repetitive motions and it can be monotonous.
 We squat, stoop, bend and kneel and these actions can be hard on the body.

 What kind of work do we do?